 Then there's an option to add on all kinds of things such as theft protection, tire protection, sand and ash protection etc. These cost between €5 and €14 per day.
 You can also add on an extra driver, rent a GPS, and get a bunch of camping things – all of which we didn't need.

 Doing the calculation on the website, our one-week rental of a 4×4 including the silver insurance package would cost €592/$670 at the time of writing.

 Obviously, you could make it a lot pricier by adding all the possible insurances and getting a bunch of car amenities.

-You could also make it cheaper by renting a regular car but I really only recommend doing this if you plan to sticking to the main ring road.
-For anything else and for your own piece of mind, you need a 4×4.
+You could also make it cheaper by renting a regular car but I really only recommend doing this if you plan to stick to the main ring road.
+For anything else and for your own peace of mind, you need a 4×4.